riverar/wsa-app-compatibility/README.md

 2. Double-check your spelling/grammar.
 3. In the Android column, ensure the latest version of Android is listed first.
 Separate subsequent versions with a comma `,` (e.g. `11`, `12, 11`, or `13, 12, 11`).

+## Issues / Support

+We can't offer support for the Windows Subsystem for Android (WSA) or Android apps.
+Instead, try asking the folks that hang out in the [WSA subreddit](https://www.reddit.com/r/WSA/).
+Good luck!

 ## Legend

 This page currently uses Unicode characters from [Unicode Emoji (1.0)](https://unicode.org/Public/emoji/1.0/emoji-data.txt).
 If you are unable to see these characters, please open an issue.